krpors/hx/README.md

 1. Perhaps a configuration file to control the colors or some default settings.
 1. Searching a byte sequence (not by ASCII) would be handy.
-1. Undo works, but redo is not yet implemented.